 - We have compiled sets of discussion points, questions and activities for each chapter of the book.
 These can be used by anyone, but are of particular interest to book clubs and other gatherings where people get together to undertake retrosuburban activities in each other’s houses and gardens.
-They can be downloaded here.
+You can download them here.

 You can purchase copies of RetroSuburbia (and other books) for your club at wholesale rates through Melliodora Publishing.

-Most clubs have formed organically through friendship or neighbourhood groups, others have found members on RSCFB.
-If you are looking for members we can also make your contact details available here.
+Most clubs have formed organically through friendship or neighbourhood groups, others have found members through the RetroSuburbia FaceBook Community group.
+If you are looking for members we can also make your contact details available below.